BlueBrain/Search/README.md

 7. Initialize the search, mining, and notebooks servers
 8. Open the example notebook.

-Four things need to be noted before proceeding.
+Before proceeding, four things need to be noted.

 First, at the moment, these instructions suppose the machine is inside Blue Brain's network.